NANPA Activities

 NANPA follows regulatory directives and assignment guidelines developed by the industry.
 These guidelines specify who is entitled to an assignment, how to apply, and what obligations the assignee must meet to retain the assignment.
 The guidelines and applications forms may be found on the Alliance for Telecommunications Industry Solutions (ATIS) website.

-Law enforcement officers can get information on the carrier by logging onto the IVR website (http://www.npac.com) or by calling the IVR Help Desk at 1-888-672-2435.
+Law enforcement officers can get information on the carrier by logging onto the IVR website or contacting the IVR Help Desk at IVR@iconectiv.numberportability.com or call 844-511-3537.